As a UI/UX designer, do you often manually mark up designs all night long?

 Reason 1: Automatically generated specs may not be as comprehensive as you wish.

 However, once these tools aren’t able to detect any layer data in a design source, the related auto specs won’t be generated.
-As a result, some important data can be missing (will get lost).
+As a result, you may lost some important data.

 Reason 2: Automatically generated specs may not be as accurate as you wish.